yue/yue/docs/guides/cpp/getting_started.md

   string manipulation and filesystem operations;
 * The `nativeui` library for cross platform GUI APIs.

-Please notice that there is no documentation on the `base` library, you have to read the header files on how to use it.
+Please note that there is no documentation on the `base` library, you have to read the header files on how to use it.

 Documentation of `nativeui` library is part of this site.